At What Cost? The true cost and value of security risk management (Dublin 2025)

 Local NGOs and frontline workers form the backbone of humanitarian efforts.
 Rooted in their communities, they are often forced to navigate significant risks with minimal security resources.
 Despite their vital role, they face systemic barriers in accessing the funding, training, and infrastructure required to safeguard their staff and operations.
 This session examines the power imbalances in security resource allocation and explores practical solutions that foster equitable partnerships, ensuring fair access to security resources for local NGOs and frontline workers.

-We have an exciting line-up of speakers and panellists confirmed for the Conference sessions, as detailed below.
+An exciting line-up of speakers and panellists joined us for the Conference sessions, as detailed below.

 Alsanosi Adam (External Communications Coordinator, Localisation Coordination Council, Sudan Emergency Response Rooms)